cedriclemercier/yumQ/README.md

 * `devise`: Used for the creation of the User Registration and Login pages
 * `activeadmin` : Used for the creation of the Admin panel

+## Useful Tools

+* `Gitleaks` : Gitleaks is used to detect and secure the exposed sensitive information such as secret keys, database passwords, ssh keys and other sensitive information in our repositories

 ### To do
 [x] Display projects
 [ ] Finish capistrano deployment pipeline on AIT Server